 - greater need for precision

-If improvising: use many layers.
+If improvising for tonight: use many layers.
 With each layer, block as much light as close to the source as possible.
-First, block 99@@ the light.
-Then 99@@ of what’s left.
-Then the last 0.01@@ is easier to address.
+First, block 99% the light.
+Then 99% of what’s left.
+Then the last 0.01% is easier to address or ignore.
 Close any curtains in rooms or hallways outside a darkroom’s door.
-Where possible, prevent direct sunlight from hitting your darkening measures.
+Where possible, prevent direct sunlight from hitting your darkening measures with shade.

 Edges are tricky.
 Black polar fleece is the best thing I have found for sealing edges.
 It’s like a sponge for light.
 It is widely available, cheap, and forgiving.
 A knit fabric, its edges require no hem.
 Just cut and attach with school glue or tape.